I love raising budgies; they are just the cutest and most adorable birds out there.

 A budgie's beak never stops growing.
 Eventually, the beak becomes very pointy and long, making it impossible for the bird to eat.
 It also starts to stab the bird in the chest!
 Of course, you can imagine that this would hurt.
 A bird's beak needs to be maintained.
 This is why a bird needs a mineral block or a cuttlefish bone.
 However, cuttlefish bone is made from the skeleton of a squid and is high in salt.
 Therefore, a mineral block would be preferable.

 The extra benefit of offering a mineral block is that you're providing the bird with a great source of calcium, resulting in stronger bones and stronger eggs.
 It also helps prevent a breeding bird from getting eggbound.

 Like all living beings, budgies need water.
 Replace the water at least once a day and have it always available to the birds.
 It shouldn't be ice cold or hot.
 Soda water is not good.
 Water out of bottles is the healthiest.

 Millet is high in fats and should only be offered once a week, at a quantity of half a string per bird.
 While millet is no replacement for a good seed mixture, it is to be preferred over candy sticks for birds.

 These are the seeds glued together with honey to form a long stick.
-Almost every store has it on offer.
-It's yummy and very popular.
+Almost every store has these treats on offer; they're yummy and very popular.
 Budgies love them—naturally, since they taste very sweet!
 However, there is a lot of sugar in candy sticks, so don't offer them too often.
 They should be more of an exception rather than a frequent snack.
 Besides causing diabetes in budgies (yes, they can get diabetes), too much sugar can cause obesity and infections in the crop.

 Tea might be an unexpected addition to this list.
 Even for budgies, tea is healthy.
 Of course, it shouldn't be boiling hot, and you shouldn't add honey or sugar to it, but plain, diluted tea is very healthy and can even be used to support a sick budgie.

-- Camomile - strengthens the immune system and helps fight off infections
+- Chamomile: Strengthens the immune system and helps fight off infections.